-I provide both clinically relevant and forensic-clinical assessment.
+I provide clinical and forensic assessment.
 Psychological evaluations provided by me encompass both clinical and forensically relevant topics.
 Common topics include, but not limited to, the following:

 - Clinical: Diagnostic clarification, psychological functioning, personality structure, cognitive difficulties, memory problems, aptitude, achievement, learning disabilities, and ADHD

 - Forensic-clinical: Competency, insanity, child custody, adoption, social security disability, and violence risk assessment

 Psychological assessment can be a valuable tool in helping us gain insight into deep-seated inner struggles or a unique and complex psychological makeup that each individual brings.
 Assessment can also be an integral component of effective treatment planning.
 To assess psychosocial and emotional functioning, I utilize both objective (e.g., MMPI-RF, MCMI-III) and projective (e.g., Rorschach, TAT) testing to maximize benefits from available testing.

 Also, I offer academic-related assessments to children, adolescents, and adults.
 Topics of this type of assessment include, but not limited to, aptitude, achievement, intelligence, learning disabilities, ADHD, or other developmental disorders.

 I would like to exemplify how assessment can be of utility.
 There are a number of people who struggle academically and have difficulty reaching their full intellectual potential due to learning disabilities or ADHD.
 It is not that they are incapable but interfered by symptoms from developmental disorders.
 These people will likely greatly benefit from proper treatment, academic accommodations, and skills building.
 Assessment can assist in identifying an accurate diagnosis and developing optimal treatment plans and suggestions for academic accommodations that may be available in academic or testing settings (e.g., extended time for testing for individuals with ADHD).